Undistraction/position/README.md

 ### Using custom values

-Where things get interesting is a function called `position-parse-value-filter`.
-This function is called when a value isn't recognised (it is an unknown, unitless value).
-By default it will throw an error, but by overriding this function (by declaring a function with the same name and signiture after you've imported position), you can process this value yourself.
+Where things get interesting is the ability to define a function called `position-parse-value-filter`.
+If this function is defined it is called when a value isn't recognised (it is an unknown, unitless value).
+This means you can process this value yourself.

 For example, most projects are full hardcoded position-property declarations which quickly become inconsistant and ad-hoc.
 Why not enforce consistancy and improve readability on your projectby using a set of custom units: